 2023 Disruptive Innovation in Physical Therapist Education Virtual Summit:

-The Physical Therapy Learning Institute is proud to host the
+The Physical Therapy Learning Institute hosted the

 “Curricular Bloat and Unwarranted Variability: Now is the Time for Curricular Reform"

 Participants of the 2023 Disruptive Innovation Summit and those who have reviewed all recorded content (both the keynote and panel discussions) are invited to submit a reactive platform in response to the experience.
 Learn more here.